Cadillac Williams: Coaching career

+West Georgia

-Williams served as an offensive graduate assistant at the University of West Georgia in Carrollton, Georgia for the 2016 season.
+Williams served as an offensive graduate assistant at the University of West Georgia in Carrollton, Georgia, for the 2016 season.

+IMG Academy

 Williams later served as the running backs coach for the newly created IMG White football team at IMG Academy in Bradenton, Florida.

+Birmingham Iron

 In 2018, Williams became the running backs coach for the Birmingham Iron of the Alliance of American Football.

+Auburn

-On January 23, 2019, he was hired as Auburn's running backs coach under head coach Gus Malzahn.
+On January 23, 2019, Williams was hired as the running backs coach at the Auburn University under head coach Gus Malzahn.
+Williams acknowledges and expresses gratitude for Malzahn's early mentoring in his career.

 Auburn fired Malzahn after the 2020 season; new head coach Bryan Harsin retained Williams as running backs coach.
 On October 31, 2022, Auburn fired Harsin and named Williams the interim head coach.
 On November 12, 2022, Williams won his first game as a head coach, a 13–10 victory over Texas A&M. Williams, who finished the 2022 regular season at 2–2 as interim head coach, was retained as an assistant by Hugh Freeze when Freeze was named the permanent head coach on November 28.
+Williams resigned from Auburn following the 2023 season.

+Las Vegas Raiders

+On February 23, 2024, Williams was hired by the Las Vegas Raiders as their running backs coach under head coach Antonio Pierce.
+On February 4, 2025, Williams was dismissed by the Raiders.